Report CIS - Pork (Meat of Swine) - Market Analysis, Forecast, Size, Trends and Insights for 499$

 Pork Production in CIS

-Russia (X tons) remains the largest pork producing country in the CIS, comprising approx. 88% of total volume.
+Russia (X tons) remains the largest pork producing country in the CIS, accounting for X% of total volume.
 Moreover, pork production in Russia exceeded the figures recorded by the second-largest producer, Belarus (X tons), more than tenfold.

-In Russia, pork production increased at an average annual rate of +5.3% over the period from 2012-2022.
-In the other countries, the average annual rates were as follows: Belarus (-0.3% per year) and Kazakhstan (-1.9% per year).
+In Russia, pork production increased at an average annual rate of X% over the period from 2012-2022.
+The remaining producing countries recorded the following average annual rates of production growth: Belarus (X% per year) and Kazakhstan (X% per year).

-In 2022, number of animals slaughtered for pork production in the CIS was estimated at X heads, remaining relatively unchanged against the previous year.
-This number increased at an average annual rate of +3.3% over the period from 2012 to 2022; however, the trend pattern indicated some noticeable fluctuations being recorded throughout the analyzed period.
-The pace of growth was the most pronounced in 2016 with an increase of 7.6% against the previous year.
-The level of producing animals peaked at X heads in 2020; however, from 2021 to 2022, producing animals stood at a somewhat lower figure.
+The global number of animals slaughtered for pork production was estimated at X heads in 2022, standing approx. at the year before.
+This number increased at an average annual rate of X% from 2012 to 2022; however, the trend pattern indicated some noticeable fluctuations being recorded throughout the analyzed period.
+The growth pace was the most rapid in 2016 when the number of producing animals increased by X%.
+The level of producing animals peaked at X heads in 2020; however, from 2021 to 2022, producing animals remained at a lower figure.

 Pork Exports